Adron/resume/Resume/resume-long.md

 *Project at New Relic (March 2012-November 2014)*

+NOTE: This work was done while also running a startup (see Deconstructed below), since we both had numerous parallels and teamed up to do that work.

 Working with New Relic I've produced a number of individual and series of blog articles (http://blog.newrelic.com/) based around Platform as a Service (PaaS) Technologies, Node.js Applications and deployments and a number of other various topics.

 With the articles I've written for New Relic there have been a number of others for related publications that I've written in conjunction with New Relic.
 These publications include; Mashable, Silicon Angle, Read, Write, Web, and others.
 Links to those articles can be found here: https://compositecode.blog/write-up-series/my-work-elsewhere/